Sikh tradition a living example of one India, strong India: PM Modi

 He was addressing a 100-member Sikh delegation led by Chandigarh University Chancellor and Chief Patron of NID Foundation Satnam Singh Sandhu at 7 Lok Kalyan Marg.

+- PM Narendra Modi on Friday hosted a Sikh delegation and asserted the community has been a strong link in ties with other nations.

+- Sikh Gurus are a source of inspiration and Sikh tradition is a living tradition of ‘Ek Bharat, Shreshtha Bharat’, the PM said.

-Remembering his association with the community and how visiting gurdwaras, partaking in langar and living with Sikhs has been part of his life journey, the PM said the Sikh Gurus spent their entire lives uniting the nation and left their imprints all over India, from Gujarat to Bihar.
+Remembering his association with the community and how visiting gurdwaras, partaking of ‘langar’ and living with Sikhs has been part of his life journey, the PM said the Sikh Gurus spent their entire lives uniting the nation and left their imprints all over India from Gujarat to Bihar.

 “The Sikh tradition is a living tradition of ‘Ek Bharat, Shreshtha Bharat’.
 The nation remains grateful for the community’s contribution to India’s Independence and later.
-India’s history is incomplete without the mention of Maharaja Ranjit Singh’s contributions, Sikh struggles against the British and Jallianwala Bagh tragedy,” Modi said.
+India’s history is incomplete without the mention of Maharaja Ranjit Singh’s contributions, Sikhs’ struggle against the British and the Jallianwala Bagh tragedy,” the PM said.

 Saluting the Sikh spirit of service and enterprise, PM Modi said India’s rising stature made diaspora the proudest and opened new horizons for them as the world viewed them with greater respect.